 🔗 Wed, 18 Jul 2007

-— @Bonnie at Frankfurt am Main Airport, Germany
+— @Bonnie at Frankfurt Airport, Germany Reply

 Like many things in Germany, this airport was efficient.
 Visited it in 1991, first time on the Continent, and I was shocked to see peach-fuzz faced boys in uniform casually holding Uzis, leaning against a wall keeping an eye on everyone.